-Scrapple: It’s a weird and beloved Pennsylvania thing.
-The Pennsylvania Dutch breakfast staple combines pork scraps, cornmeal, and heavy seasoning into a loaf which gets sliced and pan-fried.
-Try it at Down Home Diner in the iconic Reading Terminal Market, either for breakfast or on top of a burger if you’re feeling adventurous.
-Order online in advance or dine in.
+Scrapple: It’s a Pennsylvania thing.
+The Pennsylvania Dutch breakfast staple combines pork scraps, cornmeal, and heavy seasoning into a loaf that gets sliced and pan-fried.
+Try it at Down Home Diner in the iconic Reading Terminal Market, either for breakfast or on top of a burger.
+You can also grab a side of scrapple at Dutch Eating Place, another Reading Terminal classic.

 Ice Cream at Bassetts Ice Cream

-Bassets has been making ice cream in Philadelphia since 1861, and packing pints out of their Reading Terminal location since the market’s debut in 1893.
-Unlike other ice cream companies who have chosen to modernize with lavish mix ins and out there flavors, this family run creamery keeps it simple with a straightforward line up of flavors ranging from simple chocolate chip and French vanilla to throwback scoops like rum raisin and butter pecan.
+Bassets has been making ice cream in Philadelphia since 1861, and packing pints out of a Reading Terminal location since the market’s debut in 1893.
+Unlike other ice cream companies who have chosen to modernize with endless riffing, this family-run creamery keeps its mix-ins simple.
+A straightforward lineup of flavors ranges from chocolate chip and French vanilla to throwback scoops like rum raisin and butter pecan.

 Oysters at Oyster House

 For the last three generations, the Mink family has been in the oyster business.
-The current location of Oyster House, which has been around since the 1940s, is polished, modern, and known for its happy hour oysters.
+The current Center City location of Oyster House, which has been around since the 1940s, is polished, modern, and known for its happy hour.
 All of the seafood is served within 24 hours of being taken out of the water.